eric-s-raymond/aicodeguide/README.md

 ```

-**Step 2.
-You're going to enter in a loop of questions/answers for a few minutes.
+- 2. You're going to enter in a loop of questions/answers for a few minutes.
 Try
    to answer as much as you can with as much details as possible.
 When finished
    (or when you decide it's enough), send this prompt to guide the model to
-   compile it as a PRD:**
+   compile it as a PRD:

 ```
 Compile those findings into a PRD.
 Use markdown format.
 It should contain the